Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 0:44:51

 Yeah, that's really interesting.
-Well, it's interesting because there's, if you identify the current mainstream media as affiliated with like that Davos aristocratic elite, or maybe not aristocratic, but like the Davos groups.
-Yeah, exactly.
-There is a growing field of independent media, but you would not identify somebody like Joe Rogan as in the Silicon Valley sphere, right?
-So there is a new media.
-I just, I guess these startup people don't have that much influence over them yet.
-And they feel like, yeah.
+It's interesting because if you identify the current mainstream media as affiliated with that Davos elite, then there is a growing field of independent media that is a new media.
+But you would not identify somebody like Joe Rogan as being in the Silicon Valley sphere, right?
+I guess these startup people don't have that much influence over them yet.

 Nadia Asparouhova 0:45:27